5121f/open-media-tracker/ROADMAP.md

 # Roadmap

+- search now sensetive to case for non-ascii symbols
-- on chapter decrement try to switch to previos chapter folder
+- on chapter decrement try to switch to previos chapter folder?
 - sorting series
     - by name
     - by added date